ripe-dns-anomaly/anomalyDetector/README.md

 We describe here how we detect anomalies using Ripe Atlas DNS CHAOS measurements.

+## Input files:

+   * Ground truth: `data/k-root-ddos-20151130.csv` : this file covers k-root during the ddos of nov30th , when we know for sure there were anomalies.
+As in [the Root DDoS paper][moura-imc2016].
+   * Random day: `data/k-root-20170401.csv`
 ## Possible algorithms

 Theare are many possible algorithms for time series anomaly detection.
 Most of them rely on periodical data to operate.
 In this hackaton, we used three algorithms: